boveus/artbot/README.md

 A way to easily generate random SVG graphics that are either static or animated.

+## Technology

+This project was created entirely in React, with some vanilla Javascript used for helper methods.
+The initial iteration was created in jQuery (https://github.com/boveus/art_bot)[link], but the react version is easier to maintain.

 ## Project Status

 This project is currently under construction.
 It is in a working state as a proof of concept, but I would like to eventually add a backend to this project to allow users to save art they have generated.
 Additionally, it would be good to allow users to undo art that was recently added, so that is another feature that is currently in the roadmap.